Forty - six year radio and television veteran, Marc Bernier, is often heard to say talking to people is the greatest job

 The Marc Bernier Show has originated from Washington, D.C. on 80 occasions and was the only radio show to broadcast continuously from Presidency III in November of 1995 in Orlando, Florida and Florida Victory 2000 in 1999.
 The Bernier Show was the only one one in the U.S. to offer a local broadcast from the Bush Inaugural in 2005.
 The Show has also broadcast from New York 10 times, and Miami 44 times.

-Marc was a frequent contributor to Fox News, CNN, and MSNBC as well as a contributor to the WB's "The Buzz".
+Marc has made frequent appearances on C-SPAN.
+He was a frequent contributor to Fox News, CNN, and MSNBC as well as a contributor to the WB's "The Buzz".
 Marc has served as a news analyst for Fox 35 News in Orlando, Florida.

 A finalist for the 2003 Marconi Awards, Marc also hosts a weekly book review show promoting literacy called "BookMarc," and a quarterly show called "The Marc Bernier Restaurant Show".